 New Haven is one of Connecticut’s best food and culture destinations.
 It is home to Yale University, historic architecture, museums, theaters, restaurants, and one of the most famous pizza scenes in the country.

-Travelers can tour the Yale campus, visit art and natural history museums, explore downtown, and make time for New Haven-style pizza, often called apizza.
+Travelers can tour the Yale campus area, visit Yale museums, explore downtown, and make time for New Haven-style pizza, often called apizza.
 This is a strong choice for couples, food travelers, college-town fans, and culture-focused visitors.

 Essex